UberGallery/UberGallery/README.md

     <link rel="stylesheet" type="text/css" href="path/to/styles/ubergallery.css" />

-Upload your images to your images directory.
+Upload your images to your images directory:

 Make the `resources/cache/` directory writable by the web server.